wix-incubator/react-native-controllers/README.md

   style: {}, // style the navigation bar for the pushed screen (optional, see "Styling Navigation" below)
   animated: true, // does the push have a transition animation (optional, default true)
-  backButtonTitle: "Back" // override the nav bar back button title for the pushed screen (optional) });
+  backButtonTitle: "Back" // override the nav bar back button title for the pushed screen (optional)
+  leftButtons: [{ // buttons in the nav bar of the pushed screen (optional)
+    title: "Button Title", // optional, title for a textual button
+    icon: require('./img/navicon_camera.png'), // optional, image for an icon button
+    onPress: function() {
+      // on press event handler
+    }
+  }],
+  rightButtons: [] // similar format to leftButtons });
 ```